SoySauceLab/CollectionKitDocumentation/basic-example.md

-## Build your first collection
+## Build your first provider

-A Collection is anything that implements `AnyCollectionProvider`
+A provider is anything that implements `AnyCollectionProvider`.
+The simpliest way to build is by using `CollectionProvider` class.
+To build a basic provider, here is what you need:

 ```swift
 let provider1 = CollectionProvider(